mttcrn/polimi-CSE-notes/Machine Learning.md

 ### Bias
 When we train a model multiple times on different datasets $\mathcal{D}$ sampled from the same distribution, we obtain different learned functions $y(x)$.
 The expected hypothesis, denoted as $\mathbb{E}[y(x)]$, represents the average prediction our model would make if we could train it on infinitely many datasets.

-Bias quantifies the error introduced by the model’s assumptions, measuring how far the expected prediction is from the true function $f(x)$:
+Bias quantifies the **error introduced by the model’s assumptions**, measuring **how far the expected prediction is from the true function** $f(x)$:
 $$
 bias^2 = \int (f(x) - \mathbb{E}[y(x)])^2p(x)dx
 $$
 High bias mean that the model is too simple to capture the underlying patterns, so **bias decreases when model complexity increases**.
 Since we are not able to compute $f(x), \mathbb{E}[y(x)]$ or the true data distribution $p(x)$, the previous formula is purely theoretical.
 ### Variance
-It measure how much the learned function $y(x)$ varies when trained on different datasets.
+It measure **how much the learned function $y(x)$ varies when trained on different datasets**.
 It quantifies the difference between what we learn from a particular dataset and the expected hypothesis:
 $$
 variance = \int \mathbb{E}[(y(x) - \overline{y}(x))^2]p(x)dx
 $$